Chambers1447/site/docs/index.md

 ## CTFs and Write-Ups

 I do my best to document my process.
 If I have incomplete sections, I'm likely still working on it.
 I'll finish it!

+## Wiki

+I also have a [wiki](https://wiki.dirwalk.com) that I try to update.
+If you're looking for any additional information check it out!